Backup158/DarktideWeaponCustomizationOwO/README.md

 # OwO?
 What is this?
 Addon plugin for the Extended Weapon Customization mod for *Warhammer 40,000: Darktide*.
-Adds various parts I felt like adding.
-Mostly for screenshots.
+Adds various parts I felt like adding, mostly intended for use with screenshots.
 A responsible mod author would spend the time making sure these parts are aligned for various combinations of parts.
 I ain't that kind of author.
 Report alignment issues and I might fix it if I'm not busy rotting.

+Parts are prefixed with `OwO`.

 # Requirements
 [MasterItems Community Patch](https://www.nexusmods.com/warhammer40kdarktide/mods/409) by Grasmann